SAP2Moose/SAP2Moose/README.md

+Are you using this extractor?
+Do you know someone who uses it?

+In that case please contact Rainer Winkler, for instance via the Twitter account @RainerWinkler, to discuss the future maintenance of this repository.

 # SAP2Moose

 This repository provides a program to extract model data from a SAP system into the analysis platform Moose on Pharo Smalltalk.
 It uses FAMIX as a flexible enhancable meta model.